• Skip to primary navigation

 • Contact

-Dig into the irresistible flavors of this Maple Pudding recipe, also known as 'Pouding Chomeur' in French-Canadian cuisine.
-This classic dessert is pure comfort in a bowl, featuring a moist cake-like pudding soaked in a rich maple syrup sauce.
+This Canandian Maple Pudding, is also known as 'Pouding Chomeur' in French-Canadian cuisine.
+It features a moist cake-like pudding soaked in a rich maple syrup sauce that is warming for those colder days.

 Ingredients and substitutions for Maple Pudding